Negro Fort: Construction of the fort

 Construction of the fort began in May 1814, when the British seized the trading post of John Forbes and Company.
 By September, there was a square moat enclosing a large field several acres in size.
 There was a 4 feet wooden stockade the length of the moat, with bastions at its eastern corners.
 There was a stone building containing soldiers' barracks and a large warehouse, 48 feet by 24 feet.
 Several hundred feet inland was the magazine, in which stands of arms and 73 kegs of gunpowder were stored.

 The fort also had "dozens of axes, carts, harnesses, hoes, shovels, and saws," along with many uniforms, belts, and shoes.
 The British left all these behind.
 There were over a dozen schooners, barques, and canoes, one 45 feet long, along with sails, anchors, and other equipment, and "a number of experienced sailors and shipwrights".
+It was intended to support a never-realized British attack on the U.S. via its southwest border, by means of which they could "free all these Southern Countries [states] from the Yoke of the Americans".